NIST AI RMF

 Do we need to implement all subcategories?

 No. The AI RMF is designed to be flexible.
-Organizations should prioritize subcategories based on their specific AI systems, risk tolerance, and resources.
-Start with the subcategories most relevant to your highest-risk AI systems and expand coverage over time as your AI governance program matures.
+Prioritize subcategories based on your specific AI systems, risk tolerance and resources.
+Start with the subcategories most relevant to your highest-risk AI systems and expand coverage over time.

 What is the AI RMF Playbook?

-The NIST AI RMF Playbook is a companion document that provides specific suggested actions for each subcategory.
-It includes examples, considerations, and guidance to help organizations understand how to implement each requirement.
-The Playbook is available for free from the NIST website and is regularly updated.
+The NIST AI RMF Playbook is a companion document with specific suggested actions for each subcategory.
+It includes examples, considerations and guidance to help you understand how to implement each requirement.
+The Playbook is free on the NIST website and gets updated regularly.